Roger Babson: Babson's Ten Commandments of Investing

+Forecast of Wall Street Crash

-On September 5, 1929, he gave a speech in which he proclaimed, "Sooner or later a crash is coming, and it may be terrific."
+On September 5, 1929, Babson gave a speech to the National Business Conference at Babson College, in which he proclaimed, "More people are borrowing and speculating today than ever in our history.
+Sooner or later a crash is coming, and it may be terrific".
+Speaking at a time when expectations of a continuing boom economy were high, Babson's prescient advice was "wise are those investors who now get out of debt and reef their sails.
+This does not mean selling all you have, but it does mean paying up your loans and avoiding margin speculation".

 Later that day, the stock market declined by about 3%.
 This became known as the "Babson Break."
 The Wall Street Crash of 1929 and the Great Depression soon followed.

 Role in development of Andrews Pitchfork

-Babson learned to draw a nominal line through zigzagging market action on charts from George F. Swain, a Professor of Engineering, when he worked with him, and he later taught this technique to Alan H. Andrews, who further refined it into "Andrews Pitchfork," a now-commonly used trendline indicator.
+Babson learned to draw a nominal line through zigzagging market action on charts from George F. Swain, a professor of engineering, when he worked with him, and he later taught this technique to Alan H. Andrews, who further refined it into "Andrews Pitchfork," a now-commonly used trendline indicator.

 Political career

 Babson was the Prohibition Party's candidate for President of the United States in 1940.
 The election was won by incumbent President Franklin Delano Roosevelt of the Democratic Party.
 Babson was surpassed by two other unsuccessful candidates: